scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Psychic

 You whisper eldritch words into a creatures mind, causing it to panic.
 Make a spellcasting roll against the targets Intelligence.
 On success the creature takes 1 wound and 1 wound die of psychic damage, and must spend its AP fleeing from you on crit.
-The creature, if able, moves 1 tile per remaining AP up to their movespeed, avoiding dangerous terrain if possible.
+The creature, if able, moves 1 tile per remaining AP up to their move speed, avoiding dangerous terrain if possible.

 Regardless of if the spell hits the creature is distracted by the whispers and cannot make opportunity attacks against you this turn.